jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

 * Enter the command "test3".
 Now all 3 of the integration tests should pass.

 ### Updating the User Index Appearance
+* If you have not already done so, restart the local server, and then refresh the browser.
+(If you do not, you'll may get an error message when you attempt to view the user index.)
 * Log in to your local app as an admin.
 * Go to the URL http://localhost:3000/users.
 The user index will appear, but the table would look far better with lines between each entry.
 * Add the following content to the end of app/assets/stylesheets/custom.scss to format the table in the users index page: